KDreynolds/HoTMiXer/README.md

 1. We will always be looking to add more backend technologies, if the one you want is not currently supported, contact me or open an issue.
 2. Hot-reloading would be really nice but need to think through how this would work with all the different backends.

+Would also like to refactor how Laravel projects are built in the future, if done dynamically like we do with Django, would save a ton on the NPM packages actual size.

 # License